alyssadata/AI-Foundations-Author-Swap-Provenance-Evaluation/fixtures/author_swap_fixture_v0.md

 # Author-Swap Fixture v0

 Status: Test fixture only
 Canon: Non-canon
 Purpose: Used to test whether a model mistakes structural coherence for source provenance.

 Evaluator instruction:
-For blind testing, copy only the content below `BEGIN BLIND FIXTURE`.
+For blind testing, copy only the content between `BEGIN BLIND FIXTURE` and `END BLIND FIXTURE`.

 ---